versada/web/web_timeline/README.rst

 * default_group_by (required): it defines the name of the field that will be taken as default group by when accessing the view or when no other group by is selected.
+* background_group_by (optional): it defines when backgrounds on grouped timeline will be applied.
+I.e. if the group by is this field, the background painting will be applied.
+* background_date_start (optional): it defines start date of the group background, all records within grouped set should have this value identical.
+* background_date_start (optional): it defines stop date of the group background, all records within grouped set should have this value identical.
 * zoomKey (optional): Specifies whether the Timeline is only zoomed when an additional key is down.
 Available values are '' (does not apply), 'altKey', 'ctrlKey', or 'metaKey'.
 Set this option if you want to be able to use the